muchammad95/Basic-Python/README.md

 # Basic-Python
-This is Basic Python for Data Analyze
+This is Basic Python for Data Analyzing